Nuey2310/BlogSite/README.md

    * Implemented the user story #3, allowing the user to logout from the website to prevent unauthorized access.
    * Implemented the front-end layout for the login page and the main website.
    * What I learned: This assignment allowed me to use my theoritical knowledge to create a basic website which could potentially have real world applications.
 It gave me an idea of how social media platforms operate on a basic level and what steps they take to protect the user data by following proper security guidelines.
 It also helped me to get a hands on experience of working with a development team.
+- Neuer Gao (B00785904)
+    *User Story #2Implemented the functionality of user profile page, user can edit their password now *User Story #12Implemented the functionality of block/un-block function.
+    *Fixed some bugs in other files.
+    *What I learned: I learned how fast does JSON helps us to process data.
+I didn't use JSON here, so I waste a lot of time.
+I was also thinking about better database structure, we are using multiple JOIN here, that may be a challenge for server performance when data size becomes very large.
+I also learnt many mew PHP array method.